Healthy Homes Assessment Riverstone Terraces

 Draught Stopping Riverstone Terraces

-Draughts can lead to dropping temperatures within houses.
-A cold house will cost more to heat, which completed jobs in wasting energy and resulting in higher bills.
+Draughts may lead to low temperatures inside households.
+A draughty home costs more to heat, which means wasting energy and increased bills.

 What are the most unreasonable gaps or holes?

-You don’t require to block off holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors may be required to allow for movement within the structure when the house gets warmer and cooler, in order to let them be closed and opened rather than securing.
-We will examine all doors and windows during an Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps which are part of the construction.
+For example, tiny gaps around windows and doors may be required to allow for movement of the building as the household heats and cools, to allow them to be opened and closed rather than being stuck.
+We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections